PatrickCarollo/ec2_lambda_monitoring_provisions/README.md

 Set of scripts that deploy automated compute service provisioning based on specific event parameters.

 (2/12/23 Currently in proof of concept state only.
-Will be runable on any AWS account soon.)
+Will be executable on any AWS account soon.)
 OUTLINE:
 To be deployed in AWS VPC for scalable provisioning and monitoring that monitors and logs Ec2 and Lambda in the context of this infrastructure.